Buffet Battle: Pizza

 Posted by cmh gourmand on February 27, 2016

 The Buffet Battle Series begins with Pizza.
-Each Buffet is available Monday to Friday 11 am to 2 pm.
+Each buffet listed is available Monday to Friday 11 am to 2 pm or close to it.

 Three buffets were tested rigorously and these are the results.
 Ratings are on a 5 point scale.
 Since Pizza is the primary food at each spot, it gets an added criteria for this installment of the series.

 Ange’s has a long history in Columbus dating back to 1953 and it might surprise readers in that there are 8 locations.
 I’m not sure if all locations offer a buffet or if there are differences in buffets at the different sites.
 If there are let me know.

 The buffet here is fairly barebones – one or two pizzas, a cut up stromboli and a small metal bowl with a salad mix and packets of salad dressing on the side.
 Staff interaction is minimal.
 The eating area is small and cafeteria like with minimal seating and devoid of any atmosphere or character.
 The buffet also includes a beverage via styrofoam cup.
 The sign says the buffet is $7.49 after tax the total price is $8.03.

 Pizza Grade 4

 Kid friendly Quotient 2.75